“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 “Lincoln warned the South in his Inaugural Address: “In your hands, my dissatisfied fellow countrymen, and not in mine, is the momentous issue of civil war.
 The government will not assail you….
 You have no oath registered in Heaven to destroy the government, while I shall have the most solemn one to preserve, protect and defend it.” ~ White House.gov

 The fact of the matter is not only did Chicago only honor and support the real victors, winners, and heroes of the American Civil War…

-…few major cities in America was more committed and more enthusiastic about preserving the Union aka keeping the “United States” together and intact against the efforts of the Southern Confederate States attempts to tear the nation apart than very northern and very anti-slavery Chicago.
+…few cities in America were more committed and more enthusiastic about preserving the Union aka keeping the “United States” together and intact against the efforts of the Southern Confederate States attempts to tear the nation apart than very northern and very anti-slavery Chicago.

 “Union support ran high in Chicago and its surrounding county.
 The state of Illinois is known for the large number of soldiers it supplied to the Union Army.
 Enthusiasm for the war in Chicago ran so high that the draft was seldom used; enlistment rallies and large bounties further encouraged men to volunteer.” ~ Battlefields.org